JuliaActuary/JuliaActuary.org/tutorials/yield-curve-fitting.md

 # Fitting Yield Curves to rates

-Given rates and maturities, we can fit the yield curves with different techniques.
+Given rates and maturities, we can fit the yield curves with different techniques in [Yields.jl](https://juliaactuary.org/packages/#yieldsjl).

 Below, we specify that the rates should be interpreted as `Continuous`ly compounded zero rates: